Aqua6623/Block-Killer/README.md

 ### Show 'em No Mercy

 Basic attack is amplified.
-A non-spin clear with >4 lines or a spin clear with >3 lines will directly participate in the attack calculation and will not provide defense value.
+A non-spin clear with >4 lines or a spin clear with >3 lines will directly participate in the attack calculation and will not provide offset value.

 Line(s) | Non-spin attack | Spin attack
 :---:|:---:|:---: